 Tube Heat Exchangers

-The purpose of tube heat exchangers in particular, which are also known as shell and tube heat exchangers, is to transfer heat energy from one liquid to another.
+The purpose of tube heat exchangers, in particular, (also known as shell and tube heat exchangers) is to transfer heat energy from one liquid to another.
 Tube heat exchangers are made up of a series of tubes within a shell or a large pressure vessel.
-They are popular in such as industries as: aerospace, automotives, food processing, heating and cooling, pharmaceuticals and waste treatment.
+They are popular in industries such as aerospace, automotives, food processing, heating and cooling, pharmaceuticals, and waste treatment.

 In addition, manufacturers must also consider that, for the sake of corrosion prevention, a tube material must be able to handle both tube side and shell fluids for long periods of time, no matter the operating conditions.
-Thermally conductive, strong and corrosion resistant materials like these include metals and polymers such as: stainless steel, carbon steel, non-ferrous copper alloy, copper alloy, nickel Inconel, Hastelloy, titanium, Perfluoroalkoxy alkane (PFA), Fluorinated ethylene propylene (FEP) and other fluoropolymers.
+Thermally conductive, strong, and corrosion-resistant materials like these include metals and polymers such as stainless steel, carbon steel, non-ferrous copper alloy, copper alloy, nickel Inconel, Hastelloy, titanium, Perfluoroalkoxy alkane (PFA), Fluorinated ethylene propylene (FEP), and other fluoropolymers.

 Other than tube shape, however, the design of one exchanger is not much different than another.
 Inside the shell of tube exchangers resides the aforementioned tube bundle.
 Of this bundle, one tube contains the fluid to be heated or cooled, called the incoming fluid, and another tube holds the liquid intended to transfer the heating or cooling energy.
 This latter liquid is known as the outgoing fluid.
-To successful transfer thermal energy from one liquid to the other, the second tubing runs over the first, with only the tube walls separating them.
+To successfully transfer thermal energy from one liquid to the other, the second tubing runs over the first, with only the tube walls separating them.
 The tube walls act as metal partitions and conductors between the two fluids.
-Also, the surface area of said tube walls directly influence efficiency and speed; the larger the surface area of a tube wall, the more efficient and quicker the heat transfer.
-With tube heat exchangers, thermal energy flows only from the hotter liquid to the cooler liquid, in an effort to reach an equilibrium.
+Also, the surface area of said tube walls directly influence efficiency and speed.
+The larger the surface area of a tube wall, the more efficient and quicker the heat transfer.
+With tube heat exchangers, thermal energy flows only from the hotter liquid to the cooler liquid in an effort to reach an equilibrium.

 The section above outlines the basic design and function of tube heat exchangers.
-From here, tube exchangers differ based on their design: In the U-tube exchanger design, the tube bundle is used to house the fluid on the its outside area.
+From here, tube exchangers differ based on their design.
+In the U-tube exchanger design, the tube bundle is used to house the fluid on the outside area.
 In order to direct the fluid into the tube bundle, a U-tube exchanger has a head assembly bolted to its shell.
 Straight-tube heat exchangers, on the other hand, allow them to exchange heavy flowing fluids, as well as handle applications in which temperature cross conditions occur.

 Because of the shapes of their design, tube exchangers are extremely durable.
-This durability is an important feature of these exchangers because they, one, they are designed to disallow any direct contact or mixing between liquids, and, two, they are typically used with high temperature and high pressure applications.
-Tube heat exchangers are so frequently used for high stakes liquid heat exchange applications that they are considered the most commonly used type of heat exchanger used in large chemical processes and oil refineries.
+This durability is an important feature of these exchangers because they are designed to disallow any direct contact or mixing between liquids, and they are typically used with high temperature and high pressure applications.
+Tube heat exchangers are so frequently used for high stakes liquid heat exchange applications that they are considered the most common type of heat exchanger in large chemical processes and oil refineries.